solaranamnesis/randolph-kirkpatrick/nummulosphere/part-2-full-text-english.md

 Recent researches of petrologists, especially of Hatschek, and of Liesegang (Geologische Diffusionen) have shown how mineral substances diffuse out from some centre into the surrounding rock, the diffusion and chemical change being much aided by heat.

 In granite (or the granular rock) the little masses of siliceous skeletons which had been peppered down on to the reefs became centres whence the silex diffused itself around.
-The silex became silicated to the extent to which bases where available for union with the feeble silicic "acid," the bases usually present being compounds of metals of the alkalies (K, Na.) of the alkaline earths (Ca, Mg.) and of the earths (Aluminium).
-Thus feldspar, mica, horneblende, _etc._, were formed, the residual silex remaining as quartz.
+The silex became silicated to the extent to which bases where available for union with the feeble silicic "acid," the bases usually present being compounds of metals of the alkalis (K, Na.) of the alkaline earths (Ca, Mg.) and of the earths (Aluminium).
+Thus feldspar, mica, hornblende, _etc._, were formed, the residual silex remaining as quartz.
 Various compounds of iron are very common, the pure metal only rarely being found, as in the Ovifak specimens and in siderites.
 The iron in these cases has almost certainly been reduced from iron salts which had infiltrated the silicated nummulitic reefs, for indubitable traces of organic structure still persist both in the Ovifak specimens and in siderites.

 Generally all the carbonate of lime disappeared probably partly by solution in carbonic acid and water, though some of the calcium was retained in certain members of the pyroxene group of minerals.